The See of Things

 There were objects, dropped in a crossing, that held a particular meaning within a single thought.
 They lead to choices, choices that rippled from one generation to the next.
 The old woman knew these choices, she gathered their manifestations, watching as they returned to one source.
 And there were objects, born on the horizon, one at a time, whose choice had not been born to an idea.
 They were all choice– without thought; without boundary; without fear.
 They were not of human making.
 They made humans.
 This was such an object.

 A powerful wave tumbled forward.
-Sensing the dark shadows so close to its waters, she knew the sea would obey for it feared the ghosts claiming the object as much as she did.
+Sensing the dark shadows so close to its waters, the old woman knew the Sea would obey for it feared the ghosts claiming the object as much as she did.
 It would take the object back to where it had last hidden.
 Fully understanding what it now was, it would not be tempted to carry it to her shore again.
-As the sea slowly gentled, the old woman crawled onto the beach.
+As the Sea slowly gentled, the old woman crawled onto the beach.
 The dark cloud lunged angrily at where she lay coughing up mouthfuls of water.
 Appearing as a murmur of starlings, it crashed upon her exhausted figure, lifting and folding her among its frenzied patterns and carrying her across the grey sky.
-The girl ran down the beach after, unable to locate the old woman within.
+The girl ran down the beach after it, unable to locate the old woman within.
 A green flash exploded in the horizon and with it, the murmur vanished above the hills.
-The girl turned to find the old woman unconscious on the shore.
+For a heartbeat, the world seemed to stop breathing and the girl turned to find the old woman unconscious on the shore.

 I looked at my baby brother.
 His dark brown eyes, fierce.
-His pudgy brown arms frozen in a bow above his head not wanting to surrender.
+His pudgy brown arms frozen in a bow above his head, as if not wanting to surrender.
 “He can’t fight, Nana,” I said, annoyed at the attention he was commanding, “he’s just a dumb baby.”

 “So you don’t believe him?” she said, “That he knows what he knows?” her eyes squarely on me even when she didn’t turn her head.